jxensing/SeisOrPy/README.md

 using ambient noise correlation, Geophys.
 Res.
 Lett.
 40, no. 14, 3585–3590.

 To try it out, download the SeisOrPy folder, and unzip ImpulseResponses.zip, and run SeisOr.py

+It will require the following python packages obspy, numpy, and scipy